 Diversification means putting your money in a variety of different investments to manage or potentially reduce your risk.
 Once you’ve settled on the appropriate asset allocation for you, consider diversifying your holdings within each asset class.
-Instead of buying stock in only one company or one industry, you look to buy stocks in many companies of different sizes, in different industries, or different locations.
-The same idea applies to asset classes.
-You might make investments not only in stocks but also in bonds, cash, or possibly even alternatives.
+Instead of buying stock in only one company or one industry, for example, you could purchase stocks in many companies of different sizes, in different industries, or different locations.
+Within your bond portfolio, you might include bonds from different companies and with different durations, or length to maturity.

-This may reduce risk because if your portfolio is diversified—that is, you’ve spread your eggs among many baskets—it’s not as vulnerable to taking a big hit if things go wrong for a single company or industry.
+This may reduce risk because when you have a diversified portfolio—that is, you’ve spread your eggs among many baskets—it’s not as vulnerable to taking a big hit if things go wrong for a single company or industry.

 So how do you go about building a diversified portfolio?
-One way is to invest in exchange-traded funds (ETFs) and mutual funds, which provide access to multiple stocks and bonds and invest broadly in the markets.
+One way is to invest in exchange-traded funds (ETFs) and mutual funds, which provide access to hundreds or thousands of stocks and bonds and invest broadly in the markets.
 Here are three simple ways to find and invest in ETFs and mutual funds:

 Diversification means putting your money in a variety of different investments to manage or potentially reduce your risk.

-- E*TRADE screeners.
+- E*TRADE from Morgan Stanley screeners.
 We have a range of screeners and other research tools to help you discover the ETFs and mutual funds that are right for you.
 Look for screeners that might make sense for you on our thematic investing page.

 - Prebuilt portfolios.
 These are E*TRADE educational tools that ask you to choose your investment strategy—conservative, moderate, or aggressive—and then show you selections of ETFs or mutual funds that you can purchase to build your portfolio.

 - Core Portfolios.
-This option provides easy, automated ETF investing backed by the E*TRADE Capital Management investment strategy team.
+This option provides easy, automated ETF investing backed by the E*TRADE from Morgan Stanley investment strategy team.
 You answer questions about your risk tolerance, goals, and timeframe, and we build your portfolio and manage your investments day-to-day for a fee.
-You’ll always stay fully informed and in control of your investment strategy.

 Managing your portfolio

 - Stay informed.
-Keep an eye on news and events related to companies and industries that you’re invested in.
+Keep an eye on news and events related to companies and industries in which you’re invested.
 Are there trends or possible future developments that could affect your investments?

 - Monitor your asset allocation.
-Periodically, take a close look at your investment mix to make sure it’s still aligned with your investment goals and risk tolerance.
+Once or twice a year, take a close look at your investment mix to make sure it’s still aligned with your investment goals and risk tolerance.
 E*TRADE provides tools to help you analyze your portfolio and asset allocation.

 - Rebalance.
 As some of your investments rise in value, and others fall, the balance in your portfolio can drift away from your original target, especially during times of market volatility.
 You may need to periodically rebalance it to ensure your mix of assets stays where you want it to.

-- Adjust to life changes.
+- Adjust to life stages.
 Over time, your appetite for risk may change.
 For example, it’s common for people nearing retirement to try to reduce risk and preserve their savings.
-Other life changes like having children, getting a raise, or changing jobs can also impact your investing goals.
-In those cases, you should think about whether your asset allocation mix needs to change.
+Other life stages like having children, getting a raise, or changing jobs can also impact your investing goals.

 Understanding these basic principles is the first step in building an investment portfolio.
 Explore E*TRADE's Knowledge Library for much more on portfolios, asset allocation, ETFs, mutual funds, and other investing and trading topics.